The diary I kept whilst filming ‘Swallows and Amazons’ on the 3rd June 1973, when I spent a day off exploring Cumbria with my family

 The Passion Killer scenes ~

 The crew took delight in referring to my navy blue gym knickers as ‘Passion Killers’.
-Claude Whatham had me tuck my dress up into them.
+Claude Whatham, the director, had me tuck my dress up into them.
 I don’t know if he knew it but, as Arthur Ransome said, the real Altounyan girls had done this, since they usually wore dresses in the 1930s rather than shorts.
 It made me think that I was wearing even less and haunts me still.
-Even this year ! there was a photograph in The Telegraph of me with my dress tucked up into my knickers.
+Soon there was a photograph in The Telegraph of me with my dress tucked up into my knickers.
 I was never allowed to un-tuck it between takes for fear of spoiling continuity.

-Sophie Neville in her thin cotton dress and passion killers at Bank Ground Farm in May 1973 ~ photo:Daphne Neville
+Sophie Neville in her thin cotton dress and passion killers in 1973 ~ photo:Daphne Neville

 Sailing in thin cotton dresses ~

-Emma Porteus, the Costume Designer on Swallows and Amazons was the one person we didn’t see much on location.
+Emma Porteus, the Costume Designer on Swallows and Amazons was the one listed member of the film crew who we didn’t see much on location.
 I’d met her at a fitting in London, when I tried on the silk dress and the shoes I wore in the train.
 She then had my cotton frocks made up, seemly without a thought to the Cumbrian climate.
 The fact that they were rather short was in keeping with 1970’s fashion, rather than 1929.
-It was Claude who insisted that we all – boys and girls – wore original 1929 knickers and Mum who found us vests to wear once everyone realised how cold it was out on the water.
-I had to beg TSuzanna Hamilton in 1984erry, the Wardrobe Master, to let me wear the grey cardigan in subsequent sailing scenes.
+It was Claude who insisted that we all – boys and girls – wore original 1929 knickers.
+Mum who found us vests to wear once everyone realised how cold it was out on the water.
+I had to beg TSuzanna Hamilton in 1984erry, the Wardrobe Master, to let me wear a grey cardigan in subsequent sailing scenes.

 Emma Porteus must have either been expensive or busy or both.
 She became the designer on many of the Bond movies ~ Octopussy, A View to a Kill and the Living Daylights.
-She worked on Aliens with Sigourney Weaver, Judge Dredd with Sylvester Stallone and, guess what? – 1984, which starred Suzanna with none other than John Hurt and Richard Burton.
+She worked on Aliens with Sigourney Weaver, Judge Dredd with Sylvester Stallone and 1984, which starred Suzanna Hamilton with none other than John Hurt and Richard Burton.
 This was partly made near my home in Gloucestershire ~ Mum visited the set at Hullaverton ~ at the time I was working on the Arthur Ransome book adaptations of Coot Club and The Big Six on the Norfolk Broads.
-Of all the costumes worn in movies through the decades Suzanna wore a classic in this film: a workman’s boiler-suit.
+Of all the costumes worn in movies through the decades Suzanna wore a classic in that film: a workman’s boiler-suit.
 Not designated by Emma Porteus, of course, but by George Orwell.
-Nice and comfy though for wearing on location.
+Nice and comfy for wearing on location.

-The terrible royal blue nylon track suits with go-faster stripes down the arms that we wore on location were purchased to keep us warm during rehearsals.
-This was a huge mistake, firstly because they were ineffective in terms of thermal insulation and secondly because they found their way into the publicity shots.
-Someone commented on this only last week. they even made their way onto the cover of the VHS.
-I can remember thinking at the time that they were a misguided purchase (and please note I was aged twelve at the time) but so grateful were we for the meagre warmth we willingly put them on.
+The terrible royal blue nylon track suits with go-faster stripes that we wore on location in Cumbria were purchased to keep us warm during rehearsals.
+This was a huge mistake, firstly because they were ineffective in terms of thermal insulation, and secondly because they found their way into the publicity shots.
+They even featured on the cover of the VHS.
+I can remember thinking at the time that these track suits were a misguided purchase (and please note I was aged twelve at the time) but I was so grateful for the meagre warmth I willingly wriggled into the narrow trousers.

 Brian Doyle, the Publicity Manager on ‘Swallows and Amazons’ in typical cold weather gear on Derwent Water in the Lake District